Narinder Kumar Gupta

-Prof. Narinder Kumar Gupta, known as Prof. N. K. Gupta or Prof Narinder Gupta is a research scientist, educator, and engineer.
-Born 22 August 1942 in Mirpur, Jammu and Kashmir, India, is Professor of Mechanics at the Indian Institute of Technology in Delhi.
+Narinder Kumar Gupta is a research scientist, educator, and engineer.
+Born 22 August 1942 in Mirpur, Jammu and Kashmir, India, he is a Professor of Mechanics at the Indian Institute of Technology in Delhi.
 Gupta works in the area of large deformations of metals and composites at low, medium and high rates of loading.
 His research stimulates the development of constitutive behaviour of materials, understanding of the basic mechanics of large deformation, design for crashworthiness of road and air vehicles, design for safety in defence applications and in design of metal forming processes.

 Education

 He received his Bachelor of Science from the Jammu and Kashmir University in 1960, his Bachelor of Mechanical Engineering from the Regional Engineering College, Srinagar (Now NIT Srinagar) in 1966 and his PhD from the IIT Delhi under Prof. B. Karunes in 1972.

 He did his post-doctoral studies in Cambridge University under Professor W. Johnson (1977) and as Alexander von Humboldt fellow at Ruhr University Bochum under Professor Th.
 J. Lehmann (1981).